the licence overview

 ( you will find the premises assessment form at the foot of the licence application page )

 your postal address

 The primary feature of any regional Mail Centre is its postal address.
-Although designed to be operated from home, it's surprisingly simple to adapt a residential address to make it equally appropriate for both business and private users.
+Designed to be operated from home, or a small commercial or retail premises, it's surprisingly simple to adapt any address to make it appropriate for both business and private users.

 In addition to normal Royal Mail deliveries, you can expect several courier drop-offs and collections each day as your business matures.
 It is important that delivery vehicles are able to reach the premises, and not prevented from loading or unloading due to parking restrictions or regular congestion.
 Special consideration will be afforded to this factor given the high population density within large parts of the Capital.

 Even for a prime territory such as London, including provision for the bespoke modular frames that are used to sort and store your customers' mail, the Mail Centre could be operated in one room of around 220ft² ( about the size of a double bedroom or garage ).
 Additional storage space will, however, almost certainly prove to be an advantage in securing larger commercial accounts.